A Deep Dive Into C/C++ Compilation and Linking: Introduction

 | Definitions | a1, a2, a3 | b1, b2 | x11, x12, x13; x21, x22, x23; x31, x32 | y11, y12; y21, y22; y31, y32 |

-| Undefined References | b2, x12 | a3, y22 | x23, y12; y11; y21 | x31 |
+| Undefined refs | b2, x12 | a3, y22 | x23, y12; y11; y21 | x31 |

 - Processing

-a.oandb.o:- The linker will resolve references to
+a.oandb.o:- The linker resolves the references to

 x12andy22.

-- The linker will resolve references to
+- The linker resolves the references to

 - Processing

-libx.a:- The linker checks the first library
+libx.a:- The linker checks the first library,

-libx.aand finds it can pull inx1.oto satisfy thex12reference. - However, pulling in
+libx.a, and finds it can pull inx1.oto satisfy thex12reference. - However, pulling in

 x1.oalso brings new undefined referencesx23andy12.
-(The undefined list is now:y22,x23, andy12). - The linker is still processing
+(The undefined list is now:y22,x23, andy12.) - The linker is still working through

 y11to the undefined list.
-(The undefined list is now:y22,y12, andy11). - No other object files in
+(The undefined list is now:y22,y12, andy11.) - No other object file in

 libx.acan resolve these remaining symbols, so the linker moves on toliby.a.

-- The linker checks the first library
+- The linker checks the first library,

 - Processing